-Should or shouldn’t?
-Why you should consider having your wedding at a restaurant.
+In this guide, we are sharing tips on why you should consider having your wedding reception at a restaurant!

 - Quality of food

 - Great for intimate weddings

 - Less Managing

 - Create your own dancefloor

 - Creative seating and layout

 If you’re in the midst of wedding planning and contemplating the perfect venue, allow us to introduce you to a gem often overlooked—the restaurant wedding.